Our products are Sold at veterinary practices and pharmacies.

 senior dog with sundowning pacing at night

 If your senior dog paces, pants, whines, or just cannot settle once the sun goes down, that is often sundowning.
 It is the night-time face of dog dementia, where the confusion and anxiety of canine cognitive dysfunction get worse in the evening and overnight.
-For most families it is the hardest part of the whole disease, because it steals everyone’s sleep, the dog’s and yours.
+For most families it is the hardest part of the whole disease, because it steals everyone’s sleep, the dog’s and yours, and there is support for you, too.

 The good news is that sundowning responds to a handful of practical changes, and your vet has real tools to help.
 Here is what it is, why it happens, and a night-care plan you can start tonight.